spywhere/vscode-guides/developers/options.md

 Type/Values: number
 Default: 5
 Description: Make the rendering guides fade towards a transparent within specified number of lines.
-Must be less than "guides.limit.maximum", otherwise this option will be ignored.
+Must be less than "guides.limit.maximum" but more than 0, otherwise this option will be ignored.

 - Before: `guides.indent.showFirstIndentGuides`
 After: *Same*
 Type/Values: boolean
-Default: false
+Default: true
 Description: Render start-of-line indentation guides.

 - Before: `guides.indent.backgrounds`